30-7-16 Firearms or destructive devices; receipt, transportation or possession by a felon; penalty

 (c) the person has not received a deferred sentence; and

-(3) “firearm” means any weapon that will or is designed to or may readily be converted to expel a projectile by the action of an explosion; the frame or receiver of any such weapon; or any firearm muffler or firearm silencer.
-“Firearm” includes any handgun, rifle or shotgun.
+(4) “firearm” means any weapon that will or is designed to or may readily be converted to expel a projectile by the action of an explosion or the frame or receiver of any such weapon.